jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (b) are made—
       (i) by a person erecting a building or otherwise; or (ii) by an associated person erecting a building or otherwise
-  - **imputation additional tax** means an amount of tax arising under section OB 71 (Imputation additional tax on leaving wholly-owned group) or OB 72 (Imputation additional tax on joining wholly-owned group)
+  - **imputation additional tax** means an amount of tax arising under section OB 71 (Imputation additional tax on leaving group of companies) or OB 72 (Imputation additional tax on joining wholly-owned group)
   - **imputation credit** —
     (a) means a credit referred to in section OA 5(2) (Credits):
     (b) is further defined in section CD 16(4) (Certain dividends not increased by tax credits) for the purposes of that section: